 Hence, in order to calculate the number of kilowatt hours you have used, you need to keep track of consecutive readings.
 Subtract the current reading from the last reading you were billed for to get the most recent kilowatt hours used.

 To read a digital electric meter, you need to follow the right steps to ensure you get everything spot on.
 There are about three steps in this place for people who want to read this meter.
 They include:

 Understand the different parts of your meter.
 A digital electric meter records the amount of electricity your household is using electronically.
 Thus, a digital electric meter is much simpler to read than a traditional meter because it has fewer readings to decipher.

 Your meter should have a digital readout that gives you one long series of numbers.
-The exact configuration on this readout will vary depending on the manufacturer and the readout could include .
+The exact configuration of this readout will vary depending on the manufacturer, and the readout could include.

 Do not let the direction of the numbers on each dial confuse you.
 Some dials will be numbered clockwise and they may number counterclockwise other dials.

 Calculate the kilowatt-hours you have used.
 Most electric companies don’t reset the meter to zero after every reading.

 Hence, in order to calculate the number of kilowatt-hours you have used, you need to keep track of consecutive readings.
 Subtract the current reading from the last reading you were billed for to get the most recent kilowatt-hours used.